verIdyia/verIdyia/README.md

 - 👋 Hi, I’m @verIdyia
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning HTML, CSS, Javascript, Python
+- 🌱 I’m currently learning Javascript, Python

 <!---
 verIdyia/verIdyia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.